 The multi-agency team consisted of representatives of EPA New England and EPA Headquarters, the Massachusetts Department of Environmental Protection, Massachusetts DFG, the Connecticut Department of Energy and Environmental Protection, and the Connecticut Attorney General's Office.
 The EPA and the states of Massachusetts and Connecticut discussed potential approaches to clean up the Rest of River portion of the GE Housatonic River site.

 The team focused on the need to address the risks from PCBs to humans, fish, wildlife and other organisms while avoiding, mitigating, or minimizing the impacts of the cleanup on the unique ecological character of the Housatonic River.
-As stated in the nomination application by EPA staff, "Thanks to the partnerships formed during this process with the states, the program and the public can be assured that this difficult cleanup decision will be made based upon sound science and the best available information and in an open and transparent manner."

 The 22nd Annual Harry A. Bateman Memorial Jimmy Fund Fishing Derby will take place on Saturday, June 7, 2014 at the Frank Controy Pavilion at Onota Lake in Pittsfield from 6 a.m. to noon.
 No fishing license is required (free fishing weekend in the state) The derby is open to the public and its purpose is to raise money for the Jimmy Fund-Dana Farber Cancer Institute For Children.
 All of the proceeds will be donated to the Jimmy Fund in memory of Harry A. Bateman -- a former member of Berkshire County Jimmy Fund Council, Central Berkshire Bowman & I.U.E.
 Local 255 -- who was well-known throughout Berkshire County and who became a victim of cancer in 1992.